- About the Doha Film Festival

 - The Audience Award will be determined by aggregating scores from audience ballots.

-- Eligibility for the Audience Award: All feature films selected for the International Competition, Ajyal Film Competition, and Gala Screenings are eligible for the Audience Award.
+- All feature films selected for the International Feature Film Competition, Ajyal Film Competition and Gala Screenings are eligible for the Audience Award.
 Exceptions shall be made at the sole discretion of the Festival.

 - Audience Award ballots will be distributed at public screenings of eligible films.
 Audiences will be asked to rate each film out of five.
 The cumulative scores from all ballots will be collected and tallied to determine the winner.